 Jump to:

-What Is Adobo?
+🍗 What Is Filipino Adobo?

-Why You'll Love it
+Why You'll Love It

 - White sugar: To help balance the vinegar.

-- Green onion: for garnish
+- Green onion: for garnish.

 Substitutions & Variations